Why you need a content strategy framework

 - Stage of the buyer's journey – Is this content targeting awareness, consideration or decision?

-- Buyer persona – You are likely to have multiple buyer personas.
-At which persona is this piece of content aimed?
+- Buyer persona—You are likely to have multiple buyer personas.
+Which persona is this piece of content aimed at?

 - The controlling idea – What key message do you want to deliver to the reader?

-- Target keywords – Using a relevant and high-performing keyword in your content will help you improve your search engine optimisation (SEO).
+- Target keywords—Using relevant and high-performing keywords in your content will help you improve your search engine optimisation (SEO).

 You have a content calendar in place; now, you can start creating content.
 Workflows will help ensure that everyone knows what to do and when.
 Including more details in your workflow will lessen the chances of anything going off track.